rineliniguezsosa/Cloud-DevOps/Linuxintro/README.md

 **Inode**: The inode (index node) is a data structure in a Unix-style file system that describes a file-system object such as a file or a directory.
 Each inode stores the attributes and disk block location(s) of the object's data.
 File-system object attributes may include metadata (times of last change, access, modification), as well as owner and permission data.

 **Hard link**
+- a direct pointer to an inode
+Because hard links point to an inode, and inodes are only unique within a particular file system, hard links cannot cross file systems.
+- indistinguishable from original file (any changes made in the linked file reflect in the original file)
 - created with the ln command (and no options) or the link function
 - changes made in any reflect in all
 - a file is accessible as long as a hard link to it remains